 So far there is no experimental report suggesting the first-order transition in BaCuSi2O6, and the experimental data such as specific heat can be fitted using the XY model.
 The reason is that BaCuSi2O6 is a quasi-two-dimensional system and thus the intersublattice biquadratic coupling which arises from second-order perturbation with respect to the ratio between the interlayer and the intralayer bilinear exchange coupling is extremely small in this case.
 Namely, the true discontinuous nature of the transition can be observed in a very narrow region near the transition point that could be easily beyond the standard experimental precision.

 We study the Bose-Hubbard model with an external harmonic field, which is effective for modeling a cold atomic Bose gas trapped in an optical lattice.
 We modify the directed-loop algorithm to simulate large systems efficiently.
-As a demonstration we carry out the simulation of a system consisting of 1.8×10particles on a 643 lattice.
+As a demonstration we carry out the simulation of a system consisting of 1.8×105 particles on a 643 lattice.
 These numbers are comparable to those in the pioneering experimental work by Greiner et al. [Nature (London) 415, 39 (2002)].
 Furthermore, we observe coherence between two superfluid spheres separated by a Mott insulator region in a “wedding-cake” structure.

 (by Yasuyuki Kato)